Above, USS Randolph under construction in Newport News

 The Final Push to Japan

 Attacking Japan in June.
 Randolph's aircraft raided airfields, and naval bases.
 Remaining active off Japan until receiving word of the Japanese surrender on August 15.
-Randolph's final tally included: 143 Japanese airplanes destroyed in dogfights, shipborne gunners shotdown an additional 4, another 71 on the ground, and 87,000 tons of shipping sunk.
+Randolph's final tally included: 143 Japanese airplanes destroyed in dogfights, shipborne gunners shotdown an additional 4, another 71 on the ground during air strikes, and 87,000 tons of shipping sunk.
 Since commissioning the ship sailed 72,800 miles and launched 11,864 missions.
 Randolph paid with her dearest blood; losing 102 sailors and pilots since leaving Norfolk.

 Since the age of wooden vessels, the US Navy served as a quasi-diplomat, bringing American values and aid to distant shores.
 After the conflagration of World War II, the fleet returned to its diplomatic mission.
 There was a genuine concern of Communism spreading from Eastern Europe to the rim of the Mediterranean.
 The Navy concluded that 'show the flag' exercises and humanitarian aid would bolster governments in the region.
 Randolph's first post-war cruise, in 1946, sent the ship into the Mediterranean, visiting Italy, Greece, Turkey, and Lebanon.
 The war ravaged people came out in droves to get a glimpse of the carrier.
 Deployments like these by Randolph and other capital ships reaffirmed America's leadership in global dynamics, and peacefully prevented a Communist takeover of the Mediterranean.
 However, in the post-war era a 6,700-ship navy is unaffordable.
 On February 25, 1948, Randolph was decommissioned, but sleeps lightly because a troubled world will call her back.